localstack/docs/content/en/tutorials/simulating-outages/index.md

 ## Getting started

+In this tutorial we study the effects of outages on a sample AWS application.
+We use the Chaos API to simulate the outage and design a mitigation to make the application resilient against database outages.

 This tutorial is designed for users new to the Chaos API and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
 In this example, we will use the Chaos API to create controlled outages in a DynamoDB database.
 The aim is to test the software's behavior and error handling capabilities.